Dj-Polyester/algo.sh-vscode/README.md

 > Note that the extension is tested in Ubuntu Linux only.
 Nodejs and vscode API are cross-compatible; however, the commands above are not tested in platforms other than Ubuntu Linux.
 For
 > Ubuntu/Debian users, `postgresServiceName` is `postgresql.service`.

+## Usage

+1. Open the extension by clicking the logo on the left on the sidebar.
+2. Type the cheatsheet you want to search for, then choose the language from the dropdown menu
+3. Click _Search_ button
+4. Results will appear, scroll and enjoy :)

+## Contributing

+### Contributing to repository

+It is simple.
+Steps:

+1. Open an issue
+2. If you are allowed, commit your changes
+3. Wait your changes to be published

+Do not dm spam our contributors please.

 ### Contributing to database